Geooorg/sample-api/README.md

 ### Adding a client

     POST /v1/client

 .. with a JSON body containing a UpdateClientDto

 ### Updating a client

     PUT /v1/client

 .. with a JSON body containing a UpdateClientDto

 ### Deleting a client

     DELETE /v1/client/{id}

 ### Searching for clients by multiple properties

 - email and id will return unique search results
 - all other properties are searched for using a "contains incasesensitive" search

     POST /v1/client/search/generic

-.. ..
+..
 Pagination is supported.
 Provide page and pageSize parametere as described for listing clients

 # API Authentication

-An authentication using JWT is prepared but not tested, so it's DISABLED for the moment.
+An authentication using JWT is prepared but not deeply tested, so it's DISABLED for the moment.

 ## Concept of API Users and permissions